VEAF/VEAF-mission-converter/readme.md

 #### Setting the logging level of the trigger injector

-By setting a value to the `LUA_SCRIPTS_DEBUG_PARAMETER` variable, it is possible to tune the logging level of the trigger injector LUA program.
+By setting a value to the `LUA_SCRIPTS_DEBUG_PARAMETER` environment variable, it is possible to tune the logging level of the trigger injector LUA script.

 Possible values are :